YannickKae/Financial-Market-Regime-Classification/README.md

 ### Value vs. Momentum

-**Value investing is a strategy that focuses on securities with cheap fundamentals, such as low price-to-earnings ratios.
+**Value** is a strategy that focuses on securities with cheap fundamentals, such as low price-to-earnings ratios.
 The idea is that these undervalued securities will mean-revert in price.
 This approach is based on the idea that while the market may not accurately price a security's true value in the short term, over the long term its price will converge back to its true value.

-**Momentum** investing focuses on the recent price performance of securities, assuming that those with strong recent performance will continue to perform strong in the future, and vice versa.
+**Momentum** focuses on the recent price performance of securities, assuming that those with strong recent performance will continue to perform strong in the future, and vice versa.
 This approach is based on the idea that market trends and investor sentiment can drive the price of a security, and these trends may persist for some time before reversing.
 Side remark: Momentum is not Growth, the actual antagonist of Value.

 Both strategies typically exhibit negative correlation, as value is countercyclical while momentum is procyclical.
 Consequently, we will divide the current market state along this cycle-based value vs. momentum dimension.
 That both are, on average, profitable — which may appear counterintuitive — can be explained by value operating on longer-term time frames, while momentum operates on shorter-term time frames.